-1. Sco pe 4 2.
-Pur oose 5 3.
-Con npliance and reporting obligations 6 (3.1 Status of the guidelines 6 (3.2 Reporting requirements 6 ırket p delines on stress test scenarios under Article 28 of the MMF Regulation (Fineraticipants are not required to report results of stress tests referred to in section (Flow) ns 4.1 4 4.1 Guidelines on certain general features of the stress test scenarios of MMF 7 4.2 iquidit Guidelines on stress test scenarios in relation to hypothetical changes in the least state of the assets held in the portfolio of the MMF (4.3 credit events Guidelines on stress test scenarios in relation to hypothetical changes in the learisk of the assets held in the portfolio of the MMF, including credit events and \$11 4.4 nteres Guidelines on stress test scenarios in relation to hypothetical movements st rates and exchange rates 4 4.5 Guidelines on stress test scenarios in relation to hypothetical levels of redemp tion12 4.6 of spre Guidelines on stress test scenarios in relation to hypothetical widening or name and among indexes to which interest rates of portfolio securities are tied • 4.7 affecti Guidelines on stress test scenarios in relation to hypothetical macro systemic s (Guidelines on the establishment of additional common reference stress test sce sults of which should be included in the reporting template mentioned in Article MMF Regulation) 37(4) 4.8.
-1 Level of changes of liquidity 15 4.8.
-2 Level of change of credit risk 16 3 Levels of change of the interest rates and exchange rates and lev ening or narrowing of spreads among indices to which interest rates of pourities are tied rtfolio 4.8.
-4 Levels of redemption 19 4.8.
-Macro-systemic shocks affecting the economy as a whole 22 5.
-Cali bration 24
+1 Sco pe 2 Pur pose 3 Con npliance and reporting obligations 3.1 Status of the guidelines 3.2 Reporting requirements arket p delines on stress test scenarios under Article 28 of the MMF Regulation (Financia participants are not required to report results of stress tests referred to in sections 7 below) 4.1 Guidelines on certain general features of the stress test scenarios of MMF 4.2 of liqu Guidelines on stress test scenarios in relation to hypothetical changes in the level idity of the assets held in the portfolio of the MMF10 Guidelines on stress test scenarios in relation to hypothetical changes in the level dit risk of the assets held in the portfolio of the MMF, including credit events and events 4.4 interes Guidelines on stress test scenarios in relation to hypothetical movements of the st rates and exchange rates1 4.5 11 Guidelines on stress test scenarios in relation to hypothetical levels of redemption 4.6 narrov 13 Guidelines on stress test scenarios in relation to hypothetical widening o ving of spreads among indexes to which interest rates of portfolio securities are tied 4.7 shock Guidelines on stress test scenarios in relation to hypothetical macro systemics affecting the economy as a whole Guidelines on the establishment of additional common reference stress test rios (the results of which should be included in the reporting template mentioned in the MMF Regulation) 4.8.
+1 Level of changes of liquidity1 4.8.
+2 Level of change of credit risk1